emee-dev/apicize/README.md

 Ideally, you could reuse these components to build things like a Visual Studio Code extension, a hosted solution to execute Apicize tests, etc.

 There are no unit or integration tests yet.
-This is primarly because this project has been built and rebuilt at least thfourree times (a couple of times in Electron, then Tauri v1 and most recently, Tauri v2 beta).
-You can read more about this trail-of-tears [here](#technology-choices).
+This is primarly because this project has been built and rebuilt at least four times (a couple of times in Electron, then Tauri v1 and most recently, Tauri v2).

 As things begin to stabilize, I'll build unit and integraiton testing.
 Currently, the project is a monorepo but with decent integration testing, there is no reason why each of these components can't be its own repo, triggering upstream builds upon update, etc.  Assuming this project gets that far...

-## Development

-### Requirements

-You'll need Rust (1.6 or greater).
-For editing, I've been using Visual Studio Code with the rust-analyzer and CodeLLDB extensions for debugging.

-The project uses [yarn](https://yarnpkg.com/migration/overview).
-Yarn's workspace functionality works better for me than NPMs.

 ### Building and Debugging